 Planning the various lighting features and luminaires around each area plays a major role in laying out the spaces and highlighting certain parts.
 This is called accent lighting.

-Accent lighting is intentional lighting that is intended to attract the viewer’s attention and focus on works of art or certain decor.
+Accent lighting is intentional lighting intended to attract the viewer’s attention and focus on works of art or certain decor.
 Various setups and types of luminaires are used to achieve this.

 What are accent lights used for?

 Many people use accent lighting without even realizing it.
-It’s natural to want to highlight something we hold dear; from communion photos of children or grandchildren to the artwork we are especially proud of.
+It’s natural to highlight something we hold dear, from communion photos of children or grandchildren to the artwork we are especially proud of.